Tiu Keng Leng: Education

 The Hong Kong Design Institute (HKDI) is well known for the shape of its building.
 Designed by French architects Coldefy & Associs, it resembles a piece of paper floating mid-air featuring a glazed box raised seven storeys above the ground on four lattice-steel towers that rest on a sloping, grass-covered podium.
 Total construction cost amounted to HK$1.2 billion, it was opened in November 2010.

 The Hong Kong Institute of Vocational Education (IVE) – Lee Wai Lee campus is located next to HKDI.
-Also, the campus of Caritas Institute of Higher Education is located at Tiu Keng Leng.
-The institute has the aim of becoming the first Catholic University in Hong Kong.
+Also, the campus of Saint Francis University is located at Tiu Keng Leng.
+It is the first Catholic University in Hong Kong.

+Hong Kong Public Libraries operates the Tiu Keng Leng Public Library.